xonmatrix/hass-localtuya/documentation/docs/configure_add_device.md

     !!! info ""
         I unchecked `Finish configuring entities` and repeated `step 2` to add another `switch` entity that controls `ID 2` <- `2nd Gang switch`

-4. After completing the addition of entities, check 'Finish configuring entities' and submit to add your device and entities
+4. After completing the addition of entities, check `Finish configuring entities` and submit to add your device and entities
 <br>

 #### Use saved template